 Step 5: Set up Google tools.

-Step 6: Install my recommended WordPress plugins.
+Step 6: Install WordPress plugins.

 Recommended WordPress plugins for food blogs:

 - Akismet: Filters out spam comments without requiring CAPTCHA.
 Nobody likes CAPTCHAs.

 - Tasty Recipes: Formats your recipes for search engine optimization (SEO), adds star ratings, creates print-friendly recipes, and more.
 This plugin will help your recipe’s photo show up in the search results, and we’re all more likely to click on those links, right?
 This is a paid plugin but I believe the functionality is absolutely worth the cost.

 - Share Buttons of some sort: There are many social bookmarking plugins that will add a Facebook like button, Pin-It button, etc. to each post.
 Pick your favorite!

 - Subscribe To Comments Reloaded: With this plugin, your commenters will receive your replies to their comments by email.
 This is a helpful feature for readers and improves engagement.

 - Yoast SEO: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
 You will need to take the time to go through all the steps and set it up properly, though.
 Be sure to use it to set up Google Analytics and Google Search Console.
 It will be worth the effort!

 How to install a WordPress plugin